Choline Rich Foods for Kids: Benefits, Requirements & 7-Day Meal Plan

 7-Day brain-food diet to increase the choline.

-The following is a plan that can be followed by parents on a weekly basis with ease.
+The following is a plan that can be followed by parents on a weekly basis.

 • Day 1